osohq/oso/docs/more/design-principles.rst

 The oso library is responsible for converting types between oso primitive types (like strings, numbers, and lists), and native application types (e.g. Python's ``str``, ``int``, and ``list`` classes), as well as keeping track of instances of application classes.
-When executing a query like ``oso.query("allow", [user, "view", expense])`` oso creates a new virtual machine to execute the query.
+When executing a query like ``oso.query_predicate("allow", user, "view", expense)`` oso creates a new virtual machine to execute the query.
 The virtual machine executes, returning to the native library whenever some application-specific information is needed.